aw/picolisp-action/README.md

 * [January 3, 2023] `v3.0.0`
   - Default builds for `pil21`
   - Builds with LLVM 14
+  - Removed support for 32-bit PicoLisp and 64-bit PicoLisp (except for 64-bit pil21)
 * [August 28, 2020] `v2.2.0`
   - Add support for building and testing with PicoLisp 21: `pil21`
 * [July 27, 2020] `v2.1.0`